NikhilSuthar/dbt-sqlx/README.md

 Whether you're:

-- Migrating from one SQL type to Another for exmple Snowflake to Redshift
+- Migrating from one SQL type to another type like Snowflake to Redshift and many more
 - Porting models between versions such as oracle 11g to oracle 19c.
 - Maintaining compatibility across clouds